 One school of thought says everything is negotiable.
 When it comes to business transactions, nearly everything is.
 The nature of commerce is to maximize profit on every deal.
 However, there is usually room for you to get the most favorable price possible, while your vendor still makes a reasonable profit.
 But nobody ever says “yes” to questions you don’t ask.
 Hit vendors up for a deal.

 Meetings held online keep your key people out in the field and then continue to earn.
 This is far better than bringing them back to your headquarters; paying them to get there and return to where they need to be.
 Cloud computing solutions make collaborations between far-flung operatives feasible.
 Incorporating these elements into your operations can reduce the amount of square footage you need for offices, which means lower lease payments.

 Hire the Best People You Can Find

-Yes, this could well mean a larger payroll, but high performing people also generate more revenue.
-Hiring inexperienced people because you can pay them less is false economy.
-The errors they make, as well as their miscalculations and poor judgments will cost you more in the long run.
+Yes, this could well mean a larger payroll, but high-performing people also generate more revenue.
+Hiring inexperienced people because you can pay them less is a false economy.
+The errors they make, as well as their miscalculations and poor judgments, will cost you more in the long run.
 Pay to get the best people and manage out anybody that isn’t crushing it.